wp-plugins/collapsing-category-list/readme.txt

 This plugin allows you to display and collapse the tree of subcategories of categories that have at least one subcategory.

-Also, you can remove a parent link or some categories, hide a category, change images, etc.
+Features:

+* Collaps and expand subcategories.
+* Remove links of all categories.
+* Hide one or several categories.
+* Change the images with plus and minus symbols for other images that represent collapsed or expanded categories.
+* Order categories list by name and slug.

-= If your WordPress theme don't use the block categories list of WordPress, this plugin maybe don't work. =
+= If your WordPress theme don't use the widget categories list of WordPress, this plugin maybe don't work. =

 == Installation ==